eskohaas/johnresigfacts/README.md

 * John Resig can kill two birds with Microsoft Edge.
 * John Resig doesn't need a popup blocker.
 Popups just don't dare to annoy him.
 * John Resig's Gmail address is john$gmail#com
-* If US presidential elections where held on Stack Overflow, John Resig would be the perpetual Commander In Chief.
+* If US presidential elections were held on Stack Overflow, John Resig would be the perpetual Commander In Chief.
 * John Resig allowed the EU and Britain to use €() and £(), but they refused out of respect.
 * John Resig can break the nbsp;.
 * John Resig's browser of choice is Cross.